-Figure 4 shows that there are only small differences between Avi-single (dotted line) and Avi-sequential (dashed), particularly for total above ground biomass (Fig. 4The timeseries and annual cycle of NPP (Fig. ??e and Fig. ??a) and canopy height GPP (Fig. 4c).
-The LAI in JULES is typically more sensitive to changes in conditions than the biomass or canopy height, but even these differences between Avi-single ??d and Fig. ??c)for India-sequential show that each year there is a first peak for wheat

-(yellow stripes in the timeseries) and a secondary peak during the rice season (pink stripes in the timeseries).
-For wheat, which is the primary crop (grown during the last 25 days of one year and the first 140 days of the following year), the annual elimatologies show that these carbon fluxes are very similar in both India-sequential (NPP - Fig. ??aand GPP - Fig. ??e) and Avi-sequential LAI are small.
-The observations show that there was a sorghum crop during the summer immediately before the 2008 India-single (NPP - Fig. ??band 2012 wheat crop, during these years the LAI of Avi-single is slightly larger than the Avi-sequential and observations.
+Figure 4 shows that there are only small differences between Avi-single (dotted line) and Avi-sequential (dashed), particularly for total above ground biomass (Fig. 4a) and canopy height (Fig. 4c).
+The LAI in JULES is typically more sensitive to changes in conditions than the biomass or canopy height, but even these differences between Avi-single and Avi-sequential LAI are small.
+The observations show that there was a sorghum crop during the summer immediately before the 2008 and 2012 wheat crop, during these years the LAI of Avi-single is slightly larger than the Avi-sequential and observations.
 In Avi-single, this sorghum crop is not present, which could affect the condition of the soils in the model at the time the wheat is sown.
 Overall, Fig. 4 shows that a similar wheat crop is simulated in both the single and sequential crop simulations, which is expected because both use the same parameterization to calculate crop development.
 Including a secondary crop on the same field in Avi-sequential does not really affect the primary crop growth and development, which means that Avi-single and Avi-sequential simulate a very similar primary (wheat) crop.